+Yes, lemons are safe for chickens.
 Despite what you may have heard about citrus fruit being toxic for chickens, there is no evidence that actually says that.

 Need some help keeping your chickens health and care taken care of?
 Check out the Organized Chicken Keeper for an easy to follow system.

 Can chickens eat lemon peels or lemon rinds?